romanpauk/dingo/docs/architecture/overview.md

 - parent lookup for nested containers
 - the public registration and resolution entry points

+The root container owns one runtime domain for itself and for the internal child containers created by runtime bindings.
+Those child containers retain their own lazily allocated lookup state, reached through a dense root-owned scope table, while borrowing the root arena.
+Explicit public parent/child containers remain independent owners.

 The compile-time binding path owns:

 - compile-time binding normalization